 Community development spans issues such as workforce development, small business credit and access to good jobs and affordable housing that affect regions across the nation in distinct ways.
 Beginning in the early 2000s, the Cleveland Fed has convened a regional policy forum for exploring such issues in low- and moderate-income communities.
 The now-biennial Policy Summit, a multiday event, offers attendees the latest research on and best practices for addressing challenges facing low- and moderate-income communities.
 Attendees explore examples of local successes and have outside-the-Beltway conversations about policy solutions with fellow researchers, funders, and practitioners.
 Delve into our premier event.

 The Policy Summit has been held in cities across the Fourth Federal Reserve District, including Cleveland, Columbus, and Pittsburgh.
 In 2019, we will host the Policy Summit in Cincinnati for the first time.
-Save the dates now: June 19–21, 2019.
+Register now: June 19–21, 2019.

 - Harvesting Opportunity: The Power of Regional Food System Investments to Transform Communities